GenomicsNX/TreeFar/README.md

 Optional arguments:

---label_control, -l0     label for condition in -g0 (default: Control).
+--label_control, -l0     Label for condition in -g0 (default: Control).
 This
                          will appear also in the output file name.
---label_treatment, -l1   label for condition in -g1 (default: Treatment).
+--label_treatment, -l1   Label for condition in -g1 (default: Treatment).
                          This will appear also in the output file name.
 --mean_filter            Value of the mean -g0 TPM that defines the lower limit for
                          retaining segments in the analysis.
 Greater values are